 Dr. Aba Scott

 Dr. Scott was the recipient of the 2021 Conquer Cancer Bristol-Myers Squibb Global Oncology Young Investigator Award from the American Society of Clinical Oncology for her project "Expanding Access to Three-Dimensional (3D) Conformal Radiotherapy for Cervical Cancer in Ghana", mentored by Dr. Michael Milosevic from the PM Radiation Medicine Program.
-She is continuing on with the PM Global Cancer Program as a Research Fellow working on geospatial analyses of access to radiotherapy in Ghana.
+She continued with the PM Global Cancer Program as a Research Fellow working on geospatial analyses of access to radiotherapy in Ghana.

 Headshot of Melinda Mushonga